✦ Verified Surgical Specialists — Pune

 • Most procedures are day-care — you go home the same day

-This is not a clinical diagnosis.
-A physical examination is needed to confirm urgency.
+This is a general indication based on your responses, not a clinical assessment.
+A physical examination is needed to confirm your condition.

 See What Happens Next